Everything You Need to Know About Central Sleep Apnea: Causes, Symptoms, and Treatment

 Are you someone who regularly wakes up feeling as though you didn’t get a wink of sleep?
 If you have ever discussed this issue with your doctor, they likely mentioned sleep apnea as a potential cause.
 After all, it is one of the most widely diagnosed sleep disorders, with an estimated number of cases reaching over one billion.

 While the majority of these individuals struggle to breathe at night due to airway obstruction (OSA), a small percentage of cases are attributed to a lesser-known issue called Central Sleep Apnea (CSA).
-Unfortunately, because it only accounts for 5-10% of all sleep apnea diagnoses, many people are unaware of what this condition is, nor what this type of diagnosis actually means.
+Unfortunately, because it only accounts for 5-10% of all sleep apnea diagnoses, many people are neither aware of what this condition is, nor what this type of diagnosis actually means.

 If you or a loved one suspects that they may have CSA or have been recently diagnosed, we want to provide you with in-depth information that you can rely on as you determine your next steps.
 So, in today’s guide, we will be taking a deeper look into this condition.